michikogo/Job-Hunter/README.md

 ## Usage

-To be able to use [Job Hunter](https://lit-journey-80521.herokuapp.com) the following steps needs to be followed:
+To be able to use [Job Hunter](https://lit-journey-80521.herokuapp.com) the following steps needs to be followed, without following the steps only the front end will be running:

 1. Follow the steps in the installation
 2. Then start the server, this will start the server and run the backend